 How to choose

-You are more likely to make your decision based on how well other patients have returned to normal life, how satisfied they are with their knee replacement and how many have lasted for many years than your surgeon or hospital.
-So the first thing to decide is what implant you want; then find out the best surgeon or hospital to get it fitted.
+You are more likely than your surgeon or hospital to make the decision based on how well other patients have returned to normal life, how satisfied they are with their knee replacement and how long the device is proven to last.
+So the first thing to decide is what implant you want; then find the best surgeon or hospital to get it fitted.
 This does mean doing some research, but with the availability and easy access to good information it can be quite straightforward.